yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/helm-chart.md

 ## Prerequisites

 You must have a Kubernetes cluster that has Helm configured.
-If you have not installed Helm client and server (aka Tiller) yet, follow the instructions [here](https://docs.helm.sh/using_helm/#installing-helm).
+If you have not installed Helm client and server (aka Tiller) yet, see [Installing Helm](https://docs.helm.sh/using_helm/#installing-helm).

 The YugaByte DB Helm chart documented here has been tested with the following software versions: